 Alumnus Marc Gall, Rada Award recipient and donor, shares insights in Q & A

-Marc Gall, ’03, received the Rada Distinguished Alumnus Award in September 2018, one of the top awards bestowed by the UWL Alumni Association.
+Marc Gall, ’03, received the Rada Distinguished Alumnus Award in September 2018, one of the top awards bestowed by the.
 The Rada award recognizes alumni who have graduated within the last 20 years, achieved professional distinction and taken part in humanitarian activities.

-Gall, vice president of BOK Financial in Milwaukee, started giving financially to UWL very early in his career, creating and funding two scholarship endowments.
+Gall, vice president ofstarted giving financially to UWL very early in his career, creating and funding two scholarship endowments.

 “So many people wait until they think they have everything they want out of life to give,” says Gall.
 “I felt it was important to give early in my career.
 I think I live pretty simply and I had the things I felt that I needed.”

 Today Gall regularly participates in reviewing the applications for the scholarships he created and receives letters from recipients.

 “That is a benefit of giving back early — you get to see your investment in action,” he says.

 Q: What is one of the most powerful lessons you’ve learned in life?

 A: You can achieve work-life balance.
 I’ve invested time and energy into my career, but I wouldn’t say my career defines me as a person.
 I strive to make sure I spend time on things that matter to me.
 I’m a father and spending time with my family is important to me.
 My friends are important to me.
 I also have a passion for traveling internationally.

 I think we should not sacrifice things that are important to us for career or financial gain.
 I believe that it is possible to have a work-life balance.
 If that is important to you, the key is finding an employer that allows for flexibility and encourages a well-balanced approach to life.